dijs/blog-next/src/posts/stupid-mario.md

 ---
 published: true
 title: Stupid Mario
+blurb: Learning neural network algorithms with Mario and emulators
 layout: post
 date: 12/01/2014
 ---

 I have seen a bunch of neural network articles around Hacker News lately.
 The way I boiled it down was: if you could simplify a problem and solution down to a finite number of inputs and a binary output, you could train a network to solve that problem on its own.

 I used to do a lot of Mario speed runs in high school.
 I was never any good, but to this day that is the only way I can play Mario now.
 It has been ingrained into my muscle memory.